 Cut the cake into approx 15 squares and decorate each with a marzipan or chocolate carrot.
 The cake will keep in an airtight container in a cool place for up to three days.
 Enjoy!

 What’s your favourite bake?
+Find out another of my favourite recipes.

-*Recipe taken from Goodtoknow.co.uk*
+*Recipe is taken from Goodtoknow.co.uk*